anakincho/ehealthapp/README.md

 	Pillow==3.1.1
 	IMPORTANT to have the same versions, otherwise django is mean and crashes.

-So far implemented by Niki:
+So far implemented by Niki (git username: anakincho, student id: 2115451i):
 	- Models (Categories, Pages) added all fields
 	- Made Categories, Pages sharable (a user can choose if a category/page is to be shared or no)
 	- Views